Thysbelon/gba-mus-ripper/README.md

 Q: Will it sound EXACTLY like on the GBA?

 A: No. It will sound close, but it is impossible to recreate GBA sound exactly with Midi and SF2.
 Though the Midi and SF2 may sound "better" in a sense due to not having the GBA's white noise, there are many subtle effects in GBA music that will be dropped in the conversion.
-For example, reverb doesn't sound the same, pan position LFO (an instrument bouncing between the left and right ears) is unsupported in Midi and SF2, etc.<!-- Try listening to this [comparison between the opening flute of Sky Tower on a real GBA vs on Midi and SF2](youtubePlaceholder).
+For example: reverb doesn't sound the same, pan position LFO (an instrument bouncing between the left and right ears) is unsupported in Midi and SF2, etc.<!-- Try listening to this [comparison between the opening flute of Sky Tower on a real GBA vs on Midi and SF2](youtubePlaceholder).
 TODO: record this -->

 The GameBoy instruments will sound different because the're emulated using samples.
 These instruments are quantified in volume and pitch, and there is no way to reproduce this imperfection in the .SF2 standard.
 Bregalad recorded the samples from a DS in GBA mode.